 By asking the question, “What is my passion?”, you are suggesting an answer awaits you.
 It does.
 The only thing standing between the question and the answer is your willingness to seek it.
-Rather that allowing the question to spark fear and uncertainty, allow it to spark hope, anticipation, excitement, and tenacity.
+Rather than allowing the question to spark fear and uncertainty, allow it to spark hope, anticipation, excitement, and tenacity.

 Remain hopeful that your passion is out there waiting for you.
 Anticipate and expect that you will find it if you seek it.
 Get excited about the possibility of a new life with your passion as the centerpiece.
-Be tenacious and unwavering in your efforts to find it and make it happen.
+Be tenacious and unwavering in your efforts to find your passion and make it happen.

 It basically boils down to choosing a positive or negative attitude.
 You can choose to fear the worst or decide to anticipate the best.
-Generally our attitude dictates our results.
+Generally, our attitude dictates our results.